zanreal-labs/legal/en/privacy.md

 ---
 title: Privacy Policy
-description: At ZANREAL Labs, we respect customers' need for privacy.
+description: At ZanReal Labs, we respect customers' need for privacy.
 We offer our Sites and Services (defined below) to customers and users either directly or via a reseller.
 ---

-At ZANREAL Labs, we respect customers' need for privacy.
+At ZanReal Labs, we respect customers' need for privacy.
 We offer our Sites and Services (defined below) to customers and users either directly or via a reseller.
 Where we refer to our "Customers" in this Privacy Notice, we refer to customers that have entered into an agreement with us or our resellers to use the Services (each, an "Agreement").
 Each Customer's respective website users or applicable visitors are referred to as their "End Users."

 By using or accessing our Sites and Services in any manner, you accept the practices and policies outlined in this Privacy Notice and you acknowledge that we may process and share your information.

-## About ZANREAL Labs Products and Services
+## About ZanReal Labs Products and Services

-ZANREAL Labs is a cloud-native platform designed for building, deploying, and scaling modern applications.
+ZanReal Labs is a cloud-native platform designed for building, deploying, and scaling modern applications.
 Our event-driven architecture, developer-first tools, and managed infrastructure empower teams to create, integrate, and iterate quickly.
 With real-time analytics, intelligent event routing, and a global delivery layer, our customers can test and optimize user experiences instantly — at scale and from any location.

-ZANREAL Labs provides the tools, workflows, and cloud infrastructure developers need to build, deploy, and run high-performance websites and applications.
+ZanReal Labs provides the tools, workflows, and cloud infrastructure developers need to build, deploy, and run high-performance websites and applications.
 Our [documentation](/docs) includes relevant privacy-related details about our products and services, including real-time analytics, event gateways, and AI-powered integrations.

 ## Applicability

-This Privacy Notice ("Notice") explains ZANREAL Labs practices regarding the collection, use, disclosure, and processing of your information; the rights and choices you may have with respect to such information; how you may contact us; and how we protect your information when you:
+This Privacy Notice ("Notice") explains ZanReal Labs practices regarding the collection, use, disclosure, and processing of your information; the rights and choices you may have with respect to such information; how you may contact us; and how we protect your information when you:

-1. Visit ZANREAL Labs websites, such as: zanreal.com, nemo.zanreal.com and other ZANREAL Labs affiliated websites, such as blogs, event registrations, community discussions, forums, and social media platforms (collectively our "Sites");
+1. Visit ZanReal Labs websites, such as: zanreal.com, nemo.zanreal.com and other ZanReal Labs affiliated websites, such as blogs, event registrations, community discussions, forums, and social media platforms (collectively our "Sites");

-2. Access or use the products, services, and any related applications offered by ZANREAL Labs, engage directly with us, or use third-party partners, products, professional services, or interfaces that employ ZANREAL Labs technology, including our web-based platform, (collectively, the "Services") as a Customer or authorized user, including but not limited to:
+2. Access or use the products, services, and any related applications offered by ZanReal Labs, engage directly with us, or use third-party partners, products, professional services, or interfaces that employ ZanReal Labs technology, including our web-based platform, (collectively, the "Services") as a Customer or authorized user, including but not limited to:

     1. Host and deploy websites;
     2. Optimize content and images;